Don't Make Me Wait (LeToya Luckett song): Remix version

 "Don't Make Me Wait" was remixed with a rap verse from American rapper T.I. and is an extended version of the original solo version of the song that was released (2014).
 The remix was released to iTunes worldwide on March 10, 2015.

 Background

 On March 6, 2015, the song was released to Entertainment One Music's SoundCloud.
-On March 18, 2015, Luckett announced on her website "LeToya has released the official remix to her Single Ladies inspired record, “Don’t Make Me Wait”!
+On March 18, Luckett announced on her website "LeToya has released the official remix to her Single Ladies inspired record, “Don’t Make Me Wait”!
 Featuring “The King” T.I., the song serves as a preview to her upcoming album Until Then set for release later this year!
-You can download the song NOW on iTunes, Google Play, and Amazon!" also the audio video was released on her YouTube channel.
+You can download the song NOW on iTunes, Google Play, and Amazon!"
+The audio video was also released on her YouTube channel.

 Critical reception

 Rap-Up praised T.I.'s contribution to the track "T.I. reigns on a remix to LeToya Luckett’s 'Don’t Make Me Wait.'
 On his opening verse, the King caters to his lady with some rapid-fire rhymes.
 The original song surfaced last February and was inspired by LeToya’s role as Felicia Price on VH1’s 'Single Ladies'."
 Singersroom described the song as a "shy girl's dating anthem".

 The Boombox stated "Former Destiny’s Child member LeToya Luckett warns the fellas not to keep her waiting on the remix to her club-ready single, 'Don’t Make Me Wait'.
 Initially released in February of 2014, Luckett decided to give the track a new sheen by adding T.I. to the mix, resulting in a battle of the sexes-style banger.
 T.I. shines as he usually does on R&B collabos, lending his southern charm with lines like “‘Cause straight to the chase, know the king don’t play / And you the baddest thing that I seen all day / Got the itty-bitty waist and the face that I say / You’ll grace the front of a magazine one day.”
 Luckett provides her sultry vocals, purring, “You better come and get it, don’t make me wait.”